 All troops from every nation have two things in common.
 First, they have all been deceived by Satan to participate in a violation of God’s will by killing other people who bear the image of our Creator (John 8:44).
 Even if they have not themselves killed other people, they contribute to an industry that kills millions.
 Second, they are people that Jesus loves, deems valuable, and worth dying for (John 3:16-17, Ephesians 3:18-19, 1 John 3:16).
 Jesus loves and died for every single soldier from every single nation.
-Christians are saved and removed from the “us vs them” vicious cycle by being citizens of the Kingdom of God, a nation that loves indiscriminately (Matthew 5:44-46).
+Christians are saved and removed from the “us vs. them” vicious cycle by being citizens of the Kingdom of God, a nation that loves indiscriminately (Matthew 5:44-46).

 Love your enemies, do good to them, and lend to them without expecting to get anything back.
 Then your reward will be great, and you will be children of the Most High, because he is kind to the ungrateful and wicked.

 Christians have to look to Jesus for how to respond to violence and injustice.
-The world responds by using violence to fight violence.
+The world reacts by using violence to fight violence.
 Jesus responded to violence with self-sacrifice, never resorting to using violence himself.
 While citizens of America will cry out to “support the troops” and mean only American troops, citizens of Christ’s nation should cry out “support all troops.”
-A great way that Christians can serve their true country (the Kingdom of God) is by loving all people from all nations like God does.
+A great way that Christians can serve their true country (the Kingdom of God) is by loving all people from all nations as God does.

 Love; Don’t Glorify, Honor, or Thank

 Can you imagine thanking the troops of Nazi Germany?
 Can you imagine marching in a parade to honor the troops of North Korea?
 Can you imagine telling your friends they need to glorify the troops of Iran by calling them heroes?
 Christians shouldn’t be celebrating anyone who has participated in violence.
 Christians shouldn’t support those who participate in war in those ways.
 But Christians should love every single one of them.
-There is a huge difference.
+There is a vast difference.

-Thanking veterans for their service doesn’t help them, only showing them God’s love can heal the pain and trauma that the true enemy has caused.
+Thanking veterans for their service doesn’t help them; only showing them God’s love can heal the pain and trauma that the true enemy has caused.

-Veterans who engaged in the horrors of combat, or witnessed such horrors, can carry the physical, emotional and spiritual wounds of war far beyond the length of their service.
+Veterans who engaged in the horrors of combat, or witnessed such horrors, can carry the physical, emotional, and spiritual wounds of war far beyond the length of their service.
 Many have witnessed firsthand the satanic evils of war.
-As followers of Jesus, we don’t want to “thank” veterans for their service; we value their life just as much as the lives they may have stole.
+As followers of Jesus, we don’t want to “thank” veterans for their service; we value their life just as much as the lives they may have stolen.
 We don’t want to glorify the victories of Satan by perpetuating cyclical violence and death (James 1:15).

 We want to love and be loved by these men and women who have been wounded by the violence of war that they participated in.
 Together we want to find wholeness and grow in our experience of a loving, gracious God.
-Soldiers in Afghanistan shouldn’t be thanked or honored for killing American soldiers anymore than American soldiers should be thanked and honored for killing Afghani soldiers.
+Soldiers in Afghanistan shouldn’t be thanked or honored for killing American soldiers any more than American soldiers should be thanked and honored for killing Afghani soldiers.
 A follower of Jesus Christ should develop a heart posture that mimics God’s by truly loving soldiers of every tribe, tongue, and nation.

 Celebrating Veterans Day